Transvelo/docs/gitbook/mybag/what_do_you_get/README.md

 Once you download the package, unzip it and you will find it contains the following folders.

-* *readme* - This file contains the information about the theme.
+* *assets*
  * *dummy-data* - This folder contains the dummy data for revolution slider and WP data.
    * **dummy-data.xml** - The xml file which contains distributable dummy data which can be imported using Wordpress Importer.
    * **dummy-data.xml.gz** - gzipped xml file.
 Useful in somecases when .xml file throws error.
+* *documentation* - This folder contains the documentation for the theme.
 * *licensing* - License information governing the usage of the theme.
 * *theme-files* - This folder contains the installable theme files.
    * **mybag.zip** - The Installable Wordpress Theme
-   * **mybag-child.zip** - The child theme for MyBag WP Theme
+   * **mybag-child.zip** - The child theme for Mybag WP Theme
 * **changelog.txt** - Changelog for the theme.